Delivers café-grade black coffee and Americanos at the press of a button, with fast heat-up and fuss-free daily cleaning.

 Breville Barista Express — best entry semi automatic

-• Taste: Excellent for the price once grind and dose are dialed in
+- Taste: Excellent for the price once you dial in grind and dose

-• Milk: Manual wand can create real microfoam with practice
+- Milk: Manual wand can produce true microfoam with practice

-• Care: Backflush, wipe wand, and occasional grinder cleaning
+- Care: Backflush, wipe the steam wand, and clean the grinder occasionally

-• Who it fits: People who want to learn espresso and milk without breaking the bank
+- Who it fits: Anyone who wants to learn espresso and milk drinks without overspending

 See our Barista Express review for recipes and settings.